 Given the stage of development of our lead asset, we have not yet invested in a commercial infrastructure or distribution capabilities.
-While we currently plan to establish our own commercial organization in the United States and potentially in other selected markets, we continue to consider and evaluate in each market the potential advantages and enhancements of our commercial capabilities that may be realized as a result of a collaboration between us and a pharmaceutical or other company.
+While we currently plan to establish our own commercial organization in the United States and potentially in other selected markets, we continue to consider and evaluate in each market the potential advantages and enhancements of our commercial capabilities that may be realized as a result of a collaboration between us and a pharmaceutical or other company, as we have recently done through the Roche License Agreement.
+In connection with AT-527, we have a one-time option to request Roche co-promote AT-527 in the United States.